Are you sure you’re following your inner truth?

 11. You Seek Validation From Others.

-We seek attention and validation from others when there is something missing.
+When we are unaware of inner truth, we seek attention and validation from others when there is something missing.
 A void that needs to be filled, and without the proper tools and the introspection to understand and alleviate the cause, we search for an external reaction.

 You are the cause and the reaction.
 What you seek in the world is already within you, you already know the answer because you asked the question.
 Measure yourself by your own standards and set the bar high because you’re worth it.